 It's just not right.

-Back in March, they when they started this whole campaign against him, um there were several reporters that had reached out to me telling me that they were doing an interview about Trump and women and how he treats women.
+Back in March, when they started this whole campaign against him, there were several reporters that had reached out to me telling me that they were doing an interview about Trump and women and how he treats women.

-I I'm not interested.
+I said, I'm not interested.

 And I said, and by the way, I have nothing bad to say about him.